LukaJCB/typeclass-proposal/docs/typeclasses.md

 Adelbert Chang wrote a paper describing in great detail why subtyping for type classes is a suboptimal approach.
 You can find this paper [here](https://adelbertc.github.io/publications/typeclasses-scala17.pdf).

-Of course it should also be to imply multiple other type classes:
+Of course it should also be possible to require multiple other type classes:

 ```scala
 type class CommutativeSemigroup[A] : Semigroup[A] {